emil-genov/portfolio/industria/order-manager.md

 layout: project
 timespan: Jun 2006 - Feb 2007
 id: 7
+role: Software Architect / Senior Software Developer
+excerpt: A system to manage customer's orders for service fullfilment in Magnet Entertainment triple play FttH (Fiber to the home) operator in Ireland.
 ---

 [Magnet Entertainment](https://www.magnet.ie/residential/) is joint­-venture triple play FttH (Fiber to the home) operator in Ireland.
 It’s entire operation is automated through OSS(Operations Support System) called BOSS. **Order Manager** is the first step of BOSS.